 Now on to the desk area – here’s how this space looked originally:

-The biggest impact came from adding {this awesome oversized no-nails framed pinboard} that has a linen fabric look.
+We moved the fridge/microwave down to the left as far as possible, placed the desk that was originally under the bed here, and added in a few new things including one of {these no-nails oversized framed pinboards}.
 We somehow didn’t look at the specific dimensions when we ordered it (it’s a whopping 36″ x 40″) and when it arrived, it was so much bigger than we had envisioned but it ended up being a great thing – it’s the perfect size for over a dorm room desk!
 It’s lightweight and comes with adhesive strips already attached to the back of the pinboard so hanging it up was a simple as pulling off the covering on each piece of adhesive and pressing it onto the wall – so easy!
-We outlined it in battery-operated string lights that we simply taped onto the corners with clear Scotch tape.
-Next time we visit, I’m sure this pin board will be full of all of the photos, magazine clippings, and mementos that she brought to pin on it.

 And one final little detail that’s definitely the most special one – my daughter’s grandma (Jeff’s mom) cross stitched this pillow for her the year before she died – I know she’s smiling down on her seeing that it found a home in her college dorm room 🙂